 - First, make sure to measure your content ROI in order to know how you can improve it.
 Sadly, just 43% of B2B companies measure content marketing ROI.

-- Leverage automation to do more with less since 76% of companies see a return on investment within the first year of implementing their marketing automation software.
+- Leverage B2B marketing automation platforms to do more with less since 76% of companies see a return on investment within the first year of implementing their marketing automation software.

 - On top of automation, consider adding AI capability; 66% of marketers using generative AI have witnessed positive ROI and increased productivity.

 - 1 in 4 marketers are leveraging influencer marketing and it offers the second highest ROI of any marketing trend with 44% of marketers saying the most significant benefit of working with small influencers is that it's less expensive.